kunwoo-park1209/kunwoo-park1209.github.io/_posts/2022-12-31-relational-model-relational-algebra.md

 ### Product

-The Product takes in two relations and generates a relation that contains all possible combinations of tuples from the input relations.
+The Product takes two relations and outputs a relation with all possible combinations of tuples from both input relations.

 Syntax: $(R\times S)$